dylanchapell/chat_app/README.md

 ## Introduction
 This C project provides an example application that works on the custom CP341 network.
-- `chat.c` is an example CLI that makes use of the module to interactively send and receive chat messages on the network.
+- `chat.c` is an example CLI that makes use of the applictation layer to interactively send and receive chat messages on the network.

 ## Building and Running
 This code depends on our nic_app library, which is available [here](https://github.com/tonydoesathing/nic_app).
 To compile and run the code, run the following commands: